yakirn/link-sharing/README.md

 2. The biggest potential for errors comes from the fact that we save each file the user uploads to a temp directory on disk.
 If several users will upload very large files simultaneously we can potentially run out of space, which would fail the uploads.
 To overcome this we can:
   1. Reply to an upload request with a secured form that will let the user upload directly to S3.
 This would dramatically reduce server load, and increase upload speed.
 But comes in a price of a more complex to consume API, see http://aws.amazon.com/articles/1434.
   2. Alternatively, we can split large files to chunks and stream each chunk directly to S3 without saving to disk.
-3. Downloads are streamed through are server, which raise the potential of using to much memory.
+3. Downloads are streamed through the server, which raise the potential of using to much memory.
 To overcome this we can reply with a "one time" direct link to the file in S3 instead, see http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property.
 4. In order to always serve the static pages fast, it is a good idea to separate the API server from the static files (html/css/js) server, this is a relatively easy refactoring to do.
 Also creating a versioned API (api/v1/files) is always a good idea.
 5. Although I didn't try this, It shouldn't be a problem to scale out and deploy more instances of the server under a load balancer if we see memory / disk usage gets too high.
 6. Client can have a ton of features, such as:
   1. Display when a link is expired.
-  2. Hide the full link and give "a copy to clipboard button"
+  2. Hide the full link and give "a copy to clipboard button".
-  3. Persist links to local/session storage to support navigation
+  3. Persist links to local/session storage to support navigation.